 There are a lot of ways this can work.
 Just get clear on what you’re planning to do.

 Those are the two basic models.
-If you have no platform, no list, and you just spent a lot of time making your course, then you have to get all this together now.
-And that's OK, know that it will take you some time and don't give up.
+If you have no platform, no list, and you just spent a lot of time with online course creation, then you have to get all this together now.
+And that’s OK, know that it will take you some time and don’t give up.

-You will have to sort through building out your sales pages, funnels, and promotional strategy.
+You will have to sort through building out your landing pages, funnels, and promotional strategy.

-But mostly, if you're at the place where you have your course created and don't have much else yet, you need traffic.
-So I've got to cover some traffic strategies to help you sell your course!
+But mostly, if you’re at the place where your online course creation is complete and don’t have much else yet, you need traffic.
+So I’ve got to cover some traffic strategies to help you start selling online courses quickly!

 Traffic is often a significant problem for anyone selling products, services, or online courses.
-Bringing in traffic is a skill all on its own and one that a lot of folks underestimate.
+Bringing in traffic is a skill all on its own and one that a new course creator typically underestimates.